Danny-NG-9999/Academic-and-Personal-Projects/Data Analysis/Student's Programming Language Score/README.md

 | **Student Placed** | object   | Placement outcome (`Yes` / `No`), indicates whether the student was placed. |

 ## 🔧 Methodology
+The analysis was structured into a sequential workflow:
+- **Data Import & Cleaning**
+  - **Objective**: Ensure data integrity.
+  - **Actions**: Verified dataset completeness, handled missing values, and standardized data formats.
-- Exploratory Data Analysis (EDA):
+- **Exploratory Data Analysis (EDA)**
-  - Distribution checks (histograms, skewness analysis)
-  - Correlation heatmap to examine relationships among skills
+  - **Objective**: Identify initial patterns and relationships.
-  - Comparison of average skill levels between placed and not placed students
+  - **Actions**: Analyzed skill distributions (via histograms and skewness), generated a correlation heatmap for inter-skill relationships, and compared average skill levels between the placed and not-placed groups.
-- Skill Impact Analysis:
+- **Skill Impact Analysis**
-  - Difference plots (Placed – Not Placed) to highlight which skills differentiate successful candidates\
-  - Translate statistical findings into practical guidance for students, instructors, and placement teams.
+  - **Objective**: Quantify the influence of skills on placement success.
+  - **Actions**: Created difference plots (Placed – Not Placed), applied logistic regression to model the effect of programming scores, and calculated effect sizes to gauge the magnitude of each skill's impact.

 ## 📖 Executive Summary
 - 58% of students were placed, while 42% were not placed.